Concert Mass Shooting and Liability Claims

 If you were injured in a concert mass shooting while in Las Vegas, Nevada and you are planning to file a lawsuit, call us at 702-432-1000 to discuss your case.
-While nobody can reverse the tragic event of the concert shooting that occurred on October 1, 2017 in Las Vegas at the Route 91 Harvest festival, you may be eligible to receive compensated for your medical bills, lost wages, pain, suffering and other actual, physical and emotional damages.
+While nobody can reverse the tragic event of the concert shooting that occurred on October 1, 2017 in Las Vegas at the Route 91 Harvest festival, you may be eligible to receive compensation for your medical bills, lost wages, pain, suffering and other actual, physical and emotional damages.

 Mass Shooting Defined

 The United States' Congressional Research Service defines a "public mass shooting" as one in which four or more people selected indiscriminately, not including the perpetrator, are killed.
 In 2016 alone there were 14 mass shootings on American soil.